SaiVamsiKolla-QA/selenium-pom-ui-tests-python/README.md

-# Swag Labs Automation Framework
+#  POM UI Automation Framework

 This is a Selenium automation framework developed in Python using pytest.
 Based on the Page Object Model, it automates end-to-end test scenarios for the [Swag Labs demo website](https://www.saucedemo.com/). from login through checkout and integrates Allure for detailed reporting.